 |2025 / 2026||12.0%|

 Superannuation Guarantee is the official term for compulsory superannuation contributions made by employers on behalf of eligible employees.
-An employer, regardless of whether they are a small or large business, must contribute the equivalent of 9.5% of an employee’s ordinary time earnings for the 2018/2019 year, and also for the 2017/2018 year (as was also the case for the 2016/2017 year, the 2015/2016 year, and 2014/2015 year).
+An employer, regardless of whether they are a small or large business, must contribute the equivalent of 9.5% of an employee’s ordinary time earnings for the 2018/2019 year (as was the case for the 2017/2018 year, the 2016/2017 year, the 2015/2016 year, and 2014/2015 year).
 (The SG rate was 9.25% for the 2013/2014 year).
 For more information on how the SG rules works, including who is eligible, see SuperGuide article Superannuation and employees: 10 facts about your super entitlements.

 Note: If your employer fails to pay the required rate of SG to your super fund by the quarterly due date, your employer may be subject to the Superannuation Guarantee Charge (SGC).
 The SGC is a penalty that your employer must pay to the ATO.
 The SGC includes the SG owing to an employee or employees, interest on the SG amounts owing, plus an administration fee.
 Your employer must lodge the SGC statement (if failed to pay SG, or was late paying SG) by the due date and pay the SGC to the ATO.
 The majority of this SGC will eventually make its way to your super account.
 For more information on employer responsibilities in terms of SG, see SuperGuide article Superannuation Guarantee: Step-by-step guide for employers, and for information on what happened to non-paying employers, see SuperGuide article Super for beginners, part 18: My employer hasn’t paid my SG.
 What can I do?

 For more information about your SG entitlements, see the following SuperGuide articles: